AshBardhan/100-days-of-code/log.md

 ### Day 11: July 10, 2017 (Monday)

 **Today's Progress**:
-1. Minor UI fixes on my sister's blog, after selecting a theme
+1. Minor UI fixes on my sister's blog, after selecting a theme.
 2. Learned about SSH access and generated SSH keys in my cPanel account.
 3. Connected to a Shared Server of my sister's blog via SSH remotely from my laptop.

 **Thoughts**: Digging deeper into backend fo a while.
 Using SSH, I'm now easily able to access files of my sister's blog (which is present inside `public_html` folder).
-Don't need change file(s) on the Cpanel File Manager interface anymore.
+Don't need change file(s) on the cPanel File Manager interface anymore.
 However, I'm planning to create a private repo at Bitbucket storing only files inside `public_html` blog folder and syncing with corresponding cPanel files via SSH keys.

 **Link(s) to work**
 1. [SSH Command Reference](https://www.ssh.com/ssh/command/)